 It cleared up finally and since it was only 2:00 our change in plans meant we would drive to Hotchkiss, hang a right and head toward Paonia.
 There were a couple of things on my checklist I wanted to see.
 Big B’s Orchard and Hard Cider was one stop.
 Crazy place of U-Pick orchards and cider house.
 We had a bourbon barrel aged hard cider and a cherry apple hard cider that were pretty darn good.
 Not as refined as Etta Place, but perfect for the weather.
 Not done yet, though.
 Just a couple miles ahead in Paonia we were looking for the Paonia Bread Works and Paonia United Brewing.
 Well, bread shop closed early, but brewery was just opening, so guess where we went?
 Cute little place in a converted church of all things.
 Jackie had some samplings and I had their Belgian Tripel, which was awesome.
 We checked in on wifi and chatted with some of the locals, who were clearly regulars.
 Talked about the weather just as another snow shower came through and the locals all shrugged it off.

 And back to camp we drove, through another snow shower and some gorgeous scenery.
 Stunning mountains.
 We might try this drive in two days as a connection up to Crested Butte, but the road through the mountains is dirt, so it depends on weather.
 It is cold, expected to get into the 20’s overnight with some more precipitation, but tomorrow is expected to be sunny.
 Who knows?
 The forecast is only good for a couple of hours it seems.
 But the plan is for Black Canyon tomorrow and drive (98 miles) to Crested Butte the next day.
+Check out a bit of video of this unexpected weather: Snow Day in Colorado.

 Well the weather prediction was right.
 It got down to 19 degrees and once again we had an overnight snowstorm that left us with 2 plus inches of snow.
 Everything was coated with snow, but the sky was clear and we started out for Black Canyon of the Gunnison.
 Yep, the roads got a bit slippery and the final 6 miles were dirt covered with packed powder, so we popped it into 4WD.
 Did manage to see several mule deer in the snow, no bucks though.
 We drove along the north rim, stopping at overlooks and short walks to the canyon rim.
 2,700 feet down sheer black walls was the Gunnison River.
 It was a bit dizzying and breathtaking at the rim – this is one of the narrowest and deepest sheer canyons in the US and it does not disappoint.
 Hard to capture the depth on camera, since the black rock is also mostly in shadow.
 How this river has carved down through this rock is simply unbelievable.